 Mudroom Benches

 A great idea for a small and functional mudroom for smaller homes.
-This very simple mudroom provides a solid wood built-in bench where you can easily remove shoes.
+This very simple design provides a solid wood built-in bench where you can easily remove shoes.

 You also have wall hooks where you can hang your bags, coats, or hats.
-A mirror has also been provided so you can make sure you’re decent when you leave the house, as well as a key holder on the walls.
+A mirror has also been provided to ensure you’re decent when you leave the house, as well as a key holder on the walls.

 The best feature of this room would probably be the stone flooring – a very durable material and easy to clean.